nilic993/watershed-segmentation/README.md

 -Assign color with numeric keys (1-9), click on the input image to segment

--Save segments with S, clear colors with C
+-Save segments with S, save combined transparent image with T, clear colors with C

 -Press Escape to quit